Tom and Bill Photo Gallery of

 The Mississippi River begins it's two thousand three hundred and twenty mile journey to the Gulf of Mexico by overflowing the edge of a picturesque little lake in north western Minnesota.
 The Gulf of Mexico is due south, but the Mississippi, in contrary fashion, embarks on its trek by flowing due north.
 The first of many indications that this river itself and the history that surround it are, as Mark Twain said, "in all ways remarkable."

-You can visit the site Mississippi River Headwaters to learn more about the Mississippi head waters and Itasca State Park.
+You can visit the site Itasca State Park: Minnesota DNR to learn more about the Mississippi head waters and Itasca State Park.

 The Decatur County Courthouse in Greensburg, Indiana, is known for a tree which grows from the top of the Courthouse Tower, giving Greensburg its nickname of the "Tree City."
 There have been one or more trees growing continually since the first tree was noticed in the early 1870’s.
 Later, other small trees appeared on the clock tower.
 County officials were initially concerned that the trees would cause damage to the roof, and a steeplejack was hired in the 1880s to remove some of them.
 Two trees were left, with one ultimately growing to a height of nearly 15 feet.
 By the time it died, another tree had appeared.
 Today, there are two trees on the tower